scrapy/scrapy/docs/topics/loaders.rst

     .. attribute:: item

-        The :class:`~scrapy.item.Item` object being parsed by this Item Loader.
+        The :ref:`item object <topics-items>` being parsed by this Item Loader.
         This is mostly used as a property so when attempting to override this value, you may want to check out :attr:`default_item_class` first.